alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 One way to create these snapshots is with [screenshots or screen recordings][screenshots].
 I think these represent a good tradeoff of effort and preservation value.
 A static screenshot isn't as complete as a fully working copy of something, but it's much easier to create, to preserve, and to access later.
+They're a nice [archival sliver] of a service.

 I was mulling over this for a while, and I had an idea.
 I'd like a set of screenshots as a visual history of the stuff I've worked on (including this site), but I'm not very good at remembering to create them.